How to Evaluate the Reliability of Health Information on the Internet

 What we know about health expands every day.
 Websites with reliable information must review and update their content regularly.
 You can often find a statement at the bottom of a page as to when the content of a site was reviewed and updated.

-Women wading through the web: This booklet walks you through the steps of finding, analyzing and understanding the information you’re looking for on the Internet.
+Women Wading Through the Web: A Health Toolkit: This booklet walks you through the steps of finding, analyzing and understanding the information you’re looking for on the Internet.
 It's not just for women!